blockservice/echoin/docs/connect-testnet.rst

   > personal.newAccount()
   ...

 Now you have created TWO accounts ``0x1234FROM`` and ``0x1234DEST`` on the Echoin TestNet.
-It is time to get some test CMTs.
-Please go visit the website below, and ask for 1000 TestNet CMTs for account ``0x1234FROM``.
+It is time to get some test ECs.
+Please go visit the website below, and ask for 1000 TestNet ECs for account ``0x1234FROM``.
 We will also send 1000 TEST tokens, issued by the TEST smart contract, to the account.

 http://echoin-faucet.echoin.io